 Black Friday Checklist

 Since Black Friday is the godfather of all sales, you need a lot of energy for it.
-If you plan to party and have drinks the night before, then you must be prepared to go to the stores exhausted and hangover.
-On the other hand, if you are a lucky bloke who does not need to celebrate Thanksgiving (because you are in UK) you can sleep early the night before to have the energy you need.
+If you plan to party and have drunk the night before, then you must be prepared to go to the stores exhausted and hangover.
+On the other hand, if you are a lucky bloke who does not need to celebrate Thanksgiving (because you are in the UK) you can sleep early the night before to have the energy you need.

 Some people camp out but I’m not really for this, it seems a bit excessive in the days of the internet!